 Budget amounts reflected in the financial statements are originally adopted amounts as amended by action of the City Council by revision of fund totals.
-All amendments to the originally adopted amounts were made in a legally permissible manner, except as noted in finding 2020-005 in the attached schedule of findings of questioned costs.
+All amendments to the originally adopted amounts were made in a legally permissible manner.

 Encumbrances

 Encumbrances represent commitments related to unperformed contracts for goods or services.
 Encumbrance accounting is a form of budgetary control to ensure that appropriations are not exceeded.
 Encumbrances outstanding at year-end are reported as assignments of fund balance in the governmental fund types.